 Try to never introduce disagreement within a team which is already facing adversity.
-You will serve to divide your team and make it easier for whoever is up against you to conquer.
+You will serve to divide your team and would make it easier for whoever is up against you to pry open the chink in your team’s armor.
 Swallow your pride to be right during times of competition, performance, or critical action.
 You are now one unit, and should adopt any mistakes your team members make as your own.
 When it’s time to regroup, present your findings to your team, and show whoever made a mistake on your team that you care about letting them save face.

 The image that a cohesive unit of people portrays to others is one of confidence and experience.
 We are often more privy to noticing mistakes others on our team make than those looking on from the outside.
 Should you notice a member of your team make a mistake, analyze whether it hurts the performance of the team as a whole.
 If the mistake goes unnoticed audience or opposition, ignore it and maintain the image of unity.